ianlcurtis/devboxlab/README.md

 To create a dev box using team customisations follow the instructions in this [mslearn article](https://learn.microsoft.com/en-us/azure/dev-box/quickstart-team-customizations).

 Using a customization file simplifies the creation of dev boxes for your team.
 With dev box customizations, you can create a shared team customization by creating a file called an image definition.
 Creating a reusable image from this image definition optimizes customizations and saves time during dev box creation.
-In this article, you learn how to configure a pool to use an image definition and build reusable images for your development teams.

 To configure imaging for dev box team customisations follow the instructions in this [mslearn article](https://learn.microsoft.com/en-us/azure/dev-box/how-to-configure-customization-imaging).